geojson/draft-geojson/media-type/registration.md

 vnd.geo+json shares security issues common to all JSON content types.
 See RFC7159 Section #12 (http://tools.ietf.org/html/rfc7159#section-12)
 for additional information. vnd.geo+json does not provide executable content.
-Information contained in vnd.geo+json documents do not require privacy or integrity services.

-As with other geographic data formats, e.g., application/vnd.google-earth.kml+xml, providing details about the locations of sensitive persons, animals, habitats, and facilities can expose them to unauthorized tracking or injury.
+As with other geographic data formats, e.g., application/vnd.google-earth.kml+xml, providing details about the locations of sensitive persons, animals, habitats, and facilities can expose them to unauthorized tracking or injury. vnd.geo+json does not provide privacy or integrity services; if sensitive data requires privacy or integrity protection the service must be provided externally.

 ##Interoperability considerations